michaelmcphee/MTE121Assignments/README.md

 # MTE121Assignments

-all of my term 1A digital computation assignments
+All of my term 1A digital computation assignments